Photograph with special thanks to Giles Morrison

-The course is designed to fit around busy lives and runs from September to July involving one Sunday a month and two Saturdays a year.
+The course is designed to fit around busy lives and runs from July, when the induction porcess takes place to July the next year, involving one Sunday a month and two Saturdays a year.

 As I continue my journey I am extremely indebted to the training I am receiving at St Peter's College and would like to say thank you to all involved in providing it Carol - School of Ministry

 This course could be used as a foundation for lay ministry with the following roles (*for those marked this course is a pre-requisite:

 What is Lay Ministry?

 The active involvement and leadership of lay people is critical to the Church which needs a rich diversity of ministers in order to serve the mission and ministry of the church and God calls those from all backgrounds and educational ability.
 Those involved in lay ministry are leaders and enablers in their local church communities, who have recognised God’s grace and call in their lives and their gifts have been affirmed by their local church.

 If a specific vocation is identified candidates move on into training at the beginning of the academic year:

 - Readers - 2 more years then authorisation (with an optional 3rd year post authorisation)